yashkalwani26/csci5709_Assignment1/README.md

 * Netlify Website Link: https://yash-kalwani-csci5709-a1.netlify.app/

 React is used for the UI and it is a popular and rapidly growing framework.
+React application is deployed on Netlify.
+React is used to divided the components in the app.

 ## Authors